Obligations of an Editor

 9. A reviewer should be observant even to the appearance of a conflict of interest when the manuscript under review is strongly related to the reviewer's work in progress or published.
 The reviewer should return the manuscript promptly without review, advising the editor of the conflict of interest or bias.

 10. A reviewer should not review a manuscript that has been authored or co-authored by a person who is personally or professionally connected to the reviewer if the connection would lead to dishonest judgment of the manuscript.

 11. Manuscripts received by a reviewer should be treated as confidential.
 It should not be exposed or discussed with others except, maybe to persons from whom specific guidance may be sought; in such a case, the editor should be informed.

 12. Reviewers must not disclose or use the manuscript’s content except with the consent of the author.

 13. A reviewer should return their comments promptly, usually within ten (10) days after receiving a manuscript.
 If reviewers require additional time, they should contact the editorial office promptly for additional time or to assign other reviewers.

 14. Discussion forums may be created for the reviewers of a manuscript to deliberate on issues regarding the manuscript with the editor.
 Reviewers should to be of best conduct and should be rational and respectful in their comments as they communicate with other reviewers.
 Reviewers can disagree with the decision and opinion of another reviewer but in a polite and professional manner.

-1. Reviewers will receive honorary certificates for their inputs towards improving knowledge and developing the world by evaluating our papers.
+1. Editors and Reviewers will receive honorary certificates for their inputs towards improving knowledge and developing the world by evaluating our papers.